KTH/kurs-pm-data-admin-web/README.md

 - `table_default_attributes` is to make border invisible via `border: '0'`
 - `language` is needed only for Swedish translations: sv_SE.
 Otherwise it is 'null'.

+### Set up your development environment on Windows

+To be able to run desktop Linux apps(Ansible Vault or other) on Windows 10 and be able to use Bash commands or tools with and/or plan to deploy to a Linux server or use Docker containers from VSCode we need Linux distribution (ie. Ubuntu) running on the Windows Subsystem for Linux (WSL).
+Latest version of Windows allows us to do that by installing WLS 2.
+Here is everything you need to do to get there.

+- Install Windows Subsystem for Linux (WSL), including a Linux distribution (like Ubuntu) and make sure it is running in WSL 2 mode.(https://docs.microsoft.com/en-us/windows/wsl/install)
+- Install the Microsoft Terminal app to start exploring your newly-installed Ubuntu.(https://www.microsoft.com/sv-se/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab)
+- Change in VSCode in Terminal settings your default shell to wsl.

+Now you are able to use Bash commands or tools.

 ## Author

 👤 **KTH**